On the Sensitivity of the Lasso to the Number of Predictor Variables: Empirical Study

 Here we again assume that $\vy$ is generated from the model given by (\ref{e:sim_dgp}) except in this section the columns of $\mX$ are independent standard normal random variables.
 This allows us to consider situations where $p>n$.
 This matrix is simulated once and used for all realizations.
 We consider both a high and low SNR setting by taking $\sigma^2 = 9$ and $\sigma^2=625$, respectively.

-Figure~\ref{f:ratios_pgn} compares the medians of the optimal loss ratios as defined in (\ref{e:opt-loss-ratio}) over 1000 realizations to the optimal loss ratio suggested by the bounds (\ref{e:bound1}) and (\ref{e:bound2}).
-We vary $p$ from six to 1000.
-In both plots, the bottom two lines are the optimal loss ratios predicted by the bounds, whereas the top line is the observed median optimal loss ratios.
-As in the orthonormal design case, this plot shows that the bounds do not adequately measure the deterioration in performance, and that the optimal performance of the Lasso is sensitive to the number of predictor variables.
-Also, we again see that less deterioration occurs in the Low SNR case, where it is more likely that the optimal choice for $\lambda$ is equal to $\lambda_p^{\max}$.
+Figure~\ref{f:ratios_pgn} compares the percentiles of the optimal and CV loss ratios over 1000 realizations to the optimal loss ratio suggested by the bound (\ref{e:bound1}).
+We vary $p$ from six to 1000, and denote the point where $p = n$ by the vertical line.
+In all four plots, the loss ratios predicted by the bound typically under-estimate the observed optimal and CV loss ratios.
+As in the orthogonal design case, these plots show that the bound does not adequately measure the deterioration in performance, and that the optimal and practical performance of the Lasso are sensitive to the number of predictor variables.
+These plots further indicate that deterioration occurs when $p>n$, though the deterioration pattern is less well-behaved.